 - Smart programming that makes an energy-efficient heating routine based on your temperature preferences.

-Your energy company probably has valuable rebates for installing a smart thermostat, since they're ENERGY STAR® qualified.
-These rebates may cover a portion or even the full cost of the thermostat, so contact your natural gas supplier before you purchase one.
+Your energy company likely offers valuable rebates for installing a smart thermostat, since they’re ENERGY STAR® qualified.
+These rebates may cover a part or even the complete cost of the thermostat, so check with your natural gas supplier before you buy one.

 3. Select Energy-Efficient Thermostat Settings

-Your smart thermostat will take care of creating an efficient schedule that likely reduces your heating bill, but you'll need to set it for a few days so it can learn your temperature preferences.
-We recommend using these winter thermostat settings from the U.S. Department of Energy and ENERGY STAR.
+Your smart thermostat will handle making an efficient schedule that potentially reduces your heating bill, but you’ll need to set it for a few days so it can pick up on your temperature preferences.
+We recommend following these winter thermostat settings from the U.S. Department of Energy and ENERGY STAR.

 When You're at Home

 Your thermostat should be set to 68 degrees for the greatest energy savings.
-If this feels too chilly, these ways to save can help keep your home feeling warmer and your heating bill in check:
+If this feels too chilly, these ways to save can help keep your home feeling more comfortable and your heating bill under control:

-- Choose window treatments that block heat loss, like as honeycomb shades, plantation shutters or window blankets, which are thick quilts.
+- Choose window treatments that block heat loss, such as honeycomb shades, plantation shutters or window blankets, which are thick quilts.

-- Open south-facing window treatments during the day to let in natural heat from the sun.
-Keep your windows covered at night to keep out cold air.
+- Open south-facing window treatments during the daytime to let in natural heat from the sun.
+Keep your windows covered at night to seal out cold air.

-- Cover drafty windows with plastic sheeting to prevent air leaks.
-Consider getting energy-saving windows in the future, such as double pane with insulating gas or triple pane.
+- Cover drafty windows with plastic sheeting to stop air leaks.
+Consider getting energy-saving windows later on, like double pane with insulating gas or triple pane.

-- Set ceiling fans to reverse so they can disperse warm air that gathers near the ceiling.
+- Set ceiling fans to counterclockwise so they can disperse warm air that gathers near the ceiling.

 - Have an HVAC professional seal heating ducts.
 This is often done through putting metallic tape on gaps and helps you retain more hot air from your heating system.

 - Add weather stripping on windows and doors.
-Weather stripping is great at stopping cold air drafts and keeping warm air where it should be.
+Weather stripping is very good at stopping cold air drafts and keeping warm air where it should be.

 - Consider installing additional ceiling insulation, since your home leaks a lot of hot air through the attic.

 - Book an energy audit through your natural gas company.
-This service is often free and offers valuable advice on how to save money and lower your heating bill.
-It may help you identify how much insulation you need to add, pinpoint air leaks and more.
+This service is usually free and provides valuable advice on how to save money and lower your heating bill.
+It may help you determine how much insulation you need to add, find air leaks and more.

-The National Sleep Foundation says most people do best in a cold room.
+The National Sleep Foundation says most people do best in a cool room.
 During the winter, that can vary from 60-67 degrees, depending on your personal preferences.

-Try experimenting with your thermostat for about a week to choose the ideal temperature.
-Start with the temperature set at 67 degrees and decreasing it by a degree every night.
-You might feel chilly initially, but you'll probably be amazed how comfortable you can be at a lower temperature.
+Try testing your thermostat for about a week to choose the right temperature.
+Begin with the temperature set at 67 degrees and lowering it by a degree each night.
+You may feel cold at first, but you’ll likely be surprised how comfy you can be at a lower temperature.
 And how much it can affect your heating bill!

-If you don't have any pets, you can set your thermostat as cool as 50 degrees.
-This keeps your heating system operating and your pipes from freezing.
-But don't be tempted to crank up your furnace when you return, instead of switching it back to 68.
-This won't warm your home up faster.
-It'll just drive up your heating bill and cause wear and tear on your furnace.
+If you don’t have any pets, you can turn down your thermostat as cool as 50 degrees.
+This keeps your heating system running and your pipes from icing.
+But don’t be tempted to jack up your furnace when you get back, instead of switching it back to 68.
+This won’t warm your home up faster.
+It’ll just increase your heating bill and cause wear and tear on your furnace.

-If you have pets, you can use the Department of Energy’s suggestion to set your thermostat back 7-10 degrees while you're away.
-Doing this while you're at work can save you up to 10% on heating bills every year.
+If you have pets, you can use the Department of Energy’s recommendation to turn your thermostat back 7-10 degrees while you’re gone.
+Doing this while you’re at work can save you up to 10% on heating bills every year.

 4. Upgrade Your Furnace

-Replacing your old, inefficient heating system is one of the best ways to save on heating bills.
-A furnace's efficiency is calculated in AFUE, or Annual Fuel Utilization Efficiency.
-In other words, this rating measures how efficiently your furnace uses fuel for heat.
+Replacing your outdated, inefficient heating system is one of the smartest ways to save on heating bills.
+A furnace’s efficiency is measured in AFUE, or Annual Fuel Utilization Efficiency.
+Simply put, this rating measures how efficiently your furnace uses fuel for heat.

-Newer furnaces have an average AFUE of 95%, while old models only achieve around 80%.
-Buying a new furnace that's 15% more efficient can lead to major savings on your heating bills over your furnace's life.
-While your precise utility bill savings will vary based on area weather and your temperature preferences, these savings could help your primary heating source pay for itself in time through a lower natural gas bill.
+Newer furnaces have an average AFUE of 95%, while old models only attain around 80%.
+Buying a new furnace that’s 15% more efficient can result in big savings on your heating bills over your furnace’s life.
+While your exact utility bill savings will vary based on local weather and your temperature preferences, these cost savings could help your primary heating source pay for itself over time through a cheaper natural gas bill.

-Here are a few other indications that it's time to begin considering furnace installation:
+Here are a few other indications that it’s time to start considering furnace installation:

 - Age.
-Many furnaces last between 15-20 years with adequate maintenance.
-If yours is close to this age, you should start planning for replacement to avoid being without heat when your furnace goes out for good.
+Most furnaces last between 15-20 years with proper maintenance.
+If yours is near this age, you should start planning for replacement to avoid being without heat when your furnace goes out for good.

-- Repair frequency and price.
-If your furnace repair bills are more than half the cost of a new system, we suggest getting a new one.
-This also applies if repairs are becoming more frequent.
+- Repair frequency and cost.
+If your furnace repair bills are greater than half the price of a new system, we recommend buying a new one.
+This also is applicable if repairs are becoming more frequent.

-- Decreased comfort and more expensive heating bills.
-As your furnace ages, it needs more energy.
-You'll notice this through your home being less comfortable and your heating bill being higher.
+- Reduced comfort and more expensive heating bills.
+As your furnace gets older, it uses more energy.
+You’ll see this through your home being less cozy and your heating bill being higher.

 - Unusual noises.
-It's normal for your furnace to make some sound as it turns on and off.
-But some noises, specifically rattling, banging or screeching, are a clear sign that something's awry.
-Based on the seriousness of the problem, it may just be better to buy a new furnace.
+It’s typical for your furnace to make some sound as it turns on and off.
+But some noises, especially rattling, banging or screeching, are an obvious sign that something’s awry.
+Based on the severity of the problem, it may just be better to get a new furnace.

 - Yellow burner flames.
-Your furnace's burner flames should always be blue.
-Yellow flames suggest your furnace is consuming more fuel and may even be generating carbon monoxide, which can be fatal in large doses.
-Furnaces seeping this life-threatening gas should be replaced immediately.
+Your furnace’s burner flames should always be blue.
+Yellow flames mean your furnace is using more gas and may even be generating carbon monoxide, which can be fatal in large doses.
+Furnaces leaking this dangerous gas should be replaced immediately.

-We realize that furnace replacement is a major investment.
-It can also be a shock that you're not fully ready for.
-That's why we have the Service Experts Advantage Program™.
-This hassle-free subscription program is transforming home comfort by covering everything, with no large up-front cost or down payment necessary.
+We realize that furnace replacement is a big investment.
+It can also be a surprise that you’re not fully prepared for.
+That’s why we offer the Service Experts Advantage Program™.
+This hassle-free subscription program is revolutionizing home comfort by including everything, with no big up-front cost or down payment necessary.

 For just one reasonable monthly fee, you'll get:

-- A new, high-efficiency furnace, plus valuable manufacturer's rebates
+- A new, high-efficiency furnace, as well as valuable manufacturer’s rebates

 - Guaranteed 24/7/365 priority service